Edgyin42/MCTS_TicTacToe/README.md

 mcts.print_tree()
 ```

-## Future Improvements
+## Nice Todo

-- Add interactive gameplay
-- Implement different board sizes
-- Add visualization of the game board
-- Optimize performance for larger trees
+- [] Expand to larger board_sizes
-- Add support for different MCTS variants

 ## License

-This project is open source and available under the MIT License.
+This project is available under the MIT License.